 - Order the will executor to take specific action; and/or

 - Order the removal of the executor from their position.

 To be clear, these are serious measures.
 As a general rule, petitioning a Texas court is a step that beneficiaries take only after other options have been exhausted and have failed to produce an adequate resolution.
 For example, if a will executor is withholding information, the first step is usually to send a letter directly to them requesting copies of all relevant documents.
 An experienced probate lawyer can help you prepare a letter that requests information and documents from a will executor.

 Discuss Your Case With Our San Antonio, TX Probate Lawyers Today

 At Weisinger Law Firm, PLLC, our compassionate Texas estate planning and probate lawyers have extensive experience handling probate issues.
 We are committed to offering reliable, effective advocacy to individuals and families.
 Our objective is to help you and your loved ones find peace through planning.
-To set up a free, completely confidential estate planning consultation, please contact our legal team today.
+To set up a completely confidential estate planning consultation, please contact our legal team today.
 We represent clients in San Antonio and throughout the surrounding communities in Bexar County and beyond.